polyhedralpress/project-polyhedral/polyhedral/src/08-Combat.md

 5. **Begin the next round.** After all participants have taken their turns, the current round ends and a new round begins.
 Repeat step 4 and 5 until the combat ends.

+### Surpise!
+Bandits lying in wait on the side of a wooded highway to ambush merchants, and adventurers descending quietly behind enemy lines to spring an attack.
+These are just two examples of situations where one group might take another by surprise.

+At the start of combat, the storyteller determines whether any combatants are surprised.
+If neither side is attempting to hide or be stealthy, both sides are aware of each other and there is no surprise round.
+Otherwise, the Agility (Stealth) check of the actors or the group that is hiding compared to the passive Mind (Awareness) score of other creatures.
+If a creature doesn't notice the threat it is surprised.
+A member of a group can be surprised, even if its allies are not.

+If you are surprised, you can't move or take any action (including bonus actions and reactions) on or before your first turn in the combat.